 your changes will automatically be discovered by those who use raco pkg update after installing from your GitHub-based package source.

-As of Racket version 6.1.1.1, other Git repository services can work just as well as GitHub-including Gitorious or BitBucket-as long as the server supports either the "smart" HTTP(S) protocol or the native Git protocol (but use a git:// path for the latter).
+Other Git repository services can work just as well as GitHub-including Gitorious or BitBucket-as long as the server supports either the HTTP(S) protocol or the native Git protocol (but use a git:// path for the latter).